Train derails in Taiwan, with at least 36 dead and many injured

 The accident occurred at the start of a long weekend for the traditional Tomb Sweeping Day hospital.

-Taiwan's mountainous east coast is a popular tourist destination.
+Taiwan's mountainous east coast is a popular tourist destination, known for its the picturesque Taroko National Park, not far from where the crash took place.

 In 2018, 18 people died and 175 were injured when a train derailed in northeastern Taiwan, in the island's worst rail disaster in more than three decades.